Snaipe/libcsptr/README.md

    Also, because it's fun.

 **Q. Can I use this on a serious project ?**
-A. Yes, but the project has yet to fully mature, beware of bugs!
+A. Yes, but as this project has not been widely used, there might be some bugs.
+Beware!

 **Q. How did you make this ?**
 A. Here's a [link to my blog post](http://snaipe.me/c/c-smart-pointers/) on the matter.